-You may both ‘believe’ in polyamory, the possibility of loving many, with your whole hearts.
-And that’s wonderful.
+You may both 'believe' in polyamory, the possibility of loving many, with your whole hearts.
+And that's wonderful.
 But it sounds like neither of you examined the reason why you got into it in the first place.
-When someone goes into polyamory because their relationship isn’t working anymore, it comes from a place of need and insecurity.
-This goes against the underlying philosophy of polyamory which is expansive loving.
+When someone goes into polyamory because their relationship isn't working anymore, it comes from a place of need and insecurity.
+This goes against the underlying philosophy of polyamory which––theoretically––is expansive loving.
+Yet personally I believe that polyamory is something you do, not something you are.
+And folk go into it for many reasons, including insecurity.
+Maybe admitting that is the first step.

 You lost the connection with your husband over the years and then found connection during 'New Relationship Energy' (NRE) phase with another.
 In NRE phase, you render yourself immensely vulnerable, you speak from a place of feelings and needs.
 You connect with the other person.
 This weekend you connected with your husband again; that's not surprising.
 You felt vulnerable, you opened to him emotionally and you connected once more.